chromeos/chromeos.dev/site/en/posts/io-2023-contact-centers.md

 A progressive web app can be installed for enterprise or managed users.
 An enterprise administrator can apply app management policies through the Chrome Enterprise admin console.Enterprise managed PWAs can also take advantage of additional capabilities, such as web managed configurations.
 Web managed configurations allow admins to specify things like app settings through the admin console.

-Further, users can login using their Zoom accounts and Google Sign-in crdentials.
+Further, users can login using their Zoom accounts and Google Sign-in credentials.
 Zoom created web-managed configurations to restrict certain authentication options.
 Administrators can apply their web-managed configuration to disable Google Sign-in from the Chrome management console using a JSON object.
 After applying the web managed configuration through the admin console, the user can no longer use the Google Sign-in authentication option.

-As a developer, you can expose any of your app settings as web-managed configurations which will make deploying your app more seamless and customizable for Enterprises.

-There are few limitations with the web app compared to Native applications.
+As a developer, you can expose any of your app settings as web-managed configurations which will make deploying your app more seamless and customizable for enterprises.
+There are few limitations with the web app compared to native applications.
 Project Fugu is an effort to close the gap in web's capabilities, thereby enabling new applications to run on the web.

 ### Chromium WebHID standard